servicebinding/spec/README.md

 ### Mounting binding information

-Implementations of this specification must bind the Secret containing binding data using the following format:
+Implementations of this specification must bind the following data into the consuming application container:

 ```
-<path>/bindings/<service-id>/metadata/configMap/<persisted_configMap>
+<path>/bindings/<service-id>/metadata/<persisted_configMap>
-<path>/bindings/<service-id>/metadata/request/<ServiceBindingData_CR>
+<path>/bindings/<service-id>/request/<ServiceBindingData_CR>
 <path>/bindings/<service-id>/secret/<persisted_secret>
 ```

 Where:
 * `<path>` defaults to `platform` if not specified in the `ServiceBindingRequest` CR.
 * `<service-id>` equals the `metadata.name` field from the `ServiceBindingRequest` CR.
 * `<persisted_configMap>` represents a set of files where the filename is a ConfigMap key and the file contents is the corresponding value of that key.
+This is optional, as the ConfigMap is not mandatory.
-* `<ServiceBindingData_CR>` represents the requested `ServiceBindingRequest` CR
+* `<ServiceBindingData_CR>` represents the requested `ServiceBindingRequest` CR.
 * `<persisted_secret>` represents a set of files where the filename is a Secret key and the file contents is the corresponding value of that key.